alphagov/govuk-frontend/docs/releasing/publishing.md

 19. Add cards to the "Backlog" column:
   - Update the GOV.UK Design System to use the latest release
   - Update the GOV.UK Prototype Kit to use the latest release
+  - Update the GOV.UK Frontend Docs to use the latest release